MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 ms.service: o365-proplus-itpro
 ms.localizationpriority: medium
 ms.collection: Tier3
-description: "Field best practices: Roadmap to modern management of Microsoft 365 Apps in the enterprise" ms.date: 11/29/2023
+description: "Roadmap to modern management of Microsoft 365 Apps in the enterprise" ms.date: 11/29/2023
 ---

-# Best practices from the field: Roadmap to modern management of Microsoft 365 Apps in the enterprise
+# Roadmap to modern management of Microsoft 365 Apps in the enterprise

-> [!NOTE]
-> This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.

-The [Microsoft 365 Apps admin center](https://config.office.com/) provides several new admin capabilities to monitor, manage, and update the installation of Microsoft 365 Apps for enterprise.
-Based on our work with customers, we've developed the following best practices on how to adopt these new features.
+The [Microsoft 365 Apps admin center](https://config.office.com/) provides new admin capabilities to monitor, manage, and update the installation of Microsoft 365 Apps for enterprise.
+Based on customer conversations, here are some best practices on how to adopt these new features.

 There's no definitive or required way to adopt these features.
 But the order described in this article helps admins quickly recognize the benefits, while keeping the rate of change manageable.
 Adjust the approach to the needs of your organization.
 If you want to explore the user interface and options beforehand, we have interactive demos for [Microsoft 365 Apps health](https://octe.azurewebsites.net/Microsoft/viewer/185/index.html#/1/0) and the [inventory](https://octe.azurewebsites.net/Microsoft/viewer/185/index.html#/2/0) available.

 ## Get insights within minutes: Microsoft 365 Apps health

 A good starting point is to adopt [Microsoft 365 Apps health](../admincenter/microsoft-365-apps-health.md).
 This feature provides insights into the stability, performance, and deployed builds of the Microsoft 365 Apps in your environment.
-It uses diagnostic data sent by your devices, so you don't have to deploy additional infrastructure or software agents to use it.
+It uses diagnostic data sent by your devices, so you don't have to deploy another infrastructure or software agents to use it.
 You can get insights into the health of your Microsoft 365 Apps within minutes.

 How to enable Microsoft 365 Apps health: